Website design and usability

 There is never going to be 'enough' bandwidth on the web; as capacity increases it tends to get used by more people, more pages and larger downloads such as internet radio and streaming video.

 Not everyone will have a fast connection - so the best strategy if you want to reach a large audience - is to avoid bandwidth hungry design.
-This applies equally to pure HTML and any 'plug-ins' you might use.

 Every separate file generally means a separate connection for the web browser to fetch the data.
 One html page with a CSS style sheet, a couple of .js or .vbs scripts and say 6 graphics adds up to 10 trips to the server - this is 10 opportunities for something to go wrong and the page to display incorrectly.